zhangjinpeng87/OpenBESS/README.md

 ### Energy Management
 - [ ] Optimize energy usage based on grid demand and supply.
-- [ ] Implement algorithms for determining when to charge and discharge batteries to maximize efficiency.
+- [ ] Implement algorithms for determining when to charge and discharge batteries to maximize efficiency, minimizing energy lose.

 ### Thermal Management:
 - [ ] Monitor and control battery temperatures to optimize performance and prevent overheating.